 Not quite service with a smile.
 However, considering the sheer number of people the two employees working in the office have to deal with on a daily basis, I’d say that it was a case of “efficient and helpful enough” service.

 Realising that I hadn’t received the bill for the fourth quarter of 2019, the female clerk called a lady working in room 264 to check my situation.
 I was then informed to go to room 264 to collect a statement.

 Just as I was entering room 264, I belted out a hearty “dzień dobry” to three female pen-pushers.
 Curiously, one of the three lovely ladies began to giggle.
 Perhaps it was my English accent or my boyish good looks which made her giggle and blush?
 Anyhow, I got the printout I wanted and scarpered.

 The lady who gave me the bill in room 264 told me that I could pay next door in room 265.
 As far as I could tell, this room is specially designated for the payment of property tax bills.

 Quickly twigging that the room was locked because it was a breaktime, I made up my mind to pay online.

 In comparison to the laughably disorganised bureaucracy I encountered on a regular basis in Serbia, things seem to run like clockwork in the City Hall of Gdańsk.

-There might be a bit of a wait to reach the front of the queue, but I won’t be waking up in a cold sweat should I have to the property tax office in Gdańsk again.
+There might be a bit of a wait to reach the front of the queue.
+However, I won’t be waking up in a cold sweat should I have to the property tax office in Gdańsk again.

 property tax – podatek od nieruchomości